onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > But Stephen, full of the Holy Spirit, looked up to heaven and saw the glory of God, and Jesus standing at the right hand of God. - **Acts 7:55**
 > He was a good man, full of the Holy Spirit and faith, and a great number of people were brought to the Lord. - **Acts 11:24**

 #### Being led by the Spirit
 > Then Jesus was led by the Spirit into the wilderness to be tempted by the devil - **Matthew 4:1**
 > At once the Spirit sent him out into the wilderness - **Mark 1:12**
 > Jesus ... was led by the Spirit into the wilderness - **Luke 4:1**
 > Moved by the Spirit, he(Simeon) went into the temple courts. - **Luke 2:27**
 > The two of them, sent on their way by the Holy Spirit, went down to Seleucia and sailed from there to Cyprus - **Acts 13:4**
+> For those who are led by the Spirit of God are the children of God. - **Romans 8:14**

 #### Compelled by the Spirit
 > And now, compelled by the Spirit, I am going to Jerusalem, not knowing what will happen to me there - **Acts 20:22**

+#### Living/Walking after the Spirit
+> Therefore, there is now no condemnation for those who are in Christ Jesus, who walk not after the flesh, but after the Spirit. - **Romans 8:1**
+> ... who do not live according to the flesh but according to the Spirit. - **Romans 8:4**
+> Those who live according to the flesh have their minds set on what the flesh desires; but those who live in accordance with the Spirit have their minds set on what the Spirit desires - **Romans 8:5**
+> For if you live according to the flesh, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live. - **Romans 8:13**

+#### Mind and Spirit
+> The mind governed by the flesh is death, but the mind governed by the Spirit is life and peace. - **Romans 8:5**

+#### Conscience and Spirit
+> I speak the truth in Christ—I am not lying, my conscience confirms it through the Holy Spirit - **Romans 9:1**

+#### Realm of the Spirit
+> Those who are in the realm of the flesh cannot please God..
+You, however, are not in the realm of the flesh but are in the realm of the Spirit, if indeed the Spirit of God lives in you.
+And if anyone does not have the Spirit of Christ, they do not belong to Christ. - **Romands 8:8,9**

 #### Jesus drove out demons by Spirit of God
 >But if it is by the Spirit of God that I drive out demons, then the kingdom of God has come upon you - **Matthew 12:28**

 #### Power of the Spirit
 > Jesus returned to Galilee in the power of the Spirit, - **Luke 4:14**
+> May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit. - **Romans 15:13**
+> ... by the power of signs and wonders, through the power of the Spirit of God... - **Romans 15:19**

+#### Love of the Spirit
+> I urge you, brothers and sisters, by our Lord Jesus Christ and by the love of the Spirit, to join me in my struggle by praying to God for me - **Romans 15:30**

+#### Righteousness, Peace and Joy in the Spirit
+> For the kingdom of God is not a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit, - ** Romans 14:17**

 #### Rejoicing in the Spirit
 > At that time Jesus, full of joy through the Holy Spirit, said, "I praise you, Father, Lord of heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children.
 Yes, Father, for this is what you were pleased to do. - **Luke 10:21**